sborms/futsalfriend/README.md

 ## Scraping

 The scraping part includes some nice logging.
 See below!
-For more information about the setup, this [Medium post](https://medium.com/@sborms/while-my-python-script-gently-logs-2a3491338ecd) helps.
+For more information about the logging setup, this [Medium post](https://medium.com/@sborms/while-my-python-script-gently-logs-2a3491338ecd) helps.

 <p align="center"> <img src="assets/showofflogs.png" alt="logs"/> </p>